 Lemonade, Inc., a public benefit corporation organized under Delaware law, is the parent company in the group and it provides certain personnel, facilities and services to each subsidiary company in the group.
 It owns 100% of three subsidiary companies in support of its U.S. operations:

 Lemonade, Inc. and Lemonade Insurance Agency, LLC each provide personnel, facilities and services to Lemonade Insurance Company.
 This includes the services of Lemonade, Ltd. as well as the services of third parties with whom Lemonade, Inc. or Lemonade Insurance Agency has contracted.
-Lemonade, Inc. and Lemonade Insurance Company hold an agreement between them in which Lemonade Insurance Company pays Lemonade, Inc. for certain personnel, facilities and services at actual cost and pays Lemonade Insurance Agency, LLC a fixed percentage of Lemonade Insurance Company’s premium revenue.
+Lemonade, Inc., Lemonade Insurance Agency and Lemonade Insurance Company hold agreements among them in which Lemonade Insurance Company pays Lemonade, Inc. for certain personnel, facilities and services at actual cost and pays Lemonade Insurance Agency, LLC a fixed percentage of Lemonade Insurance Company’s premium revenue.

 The Giveback is a way for Lemonade Insurance Company to contribute money to causes its policyholders care about.
 The Giveback is paid only if payment is authorized by Lemonade Insurance Company’s Board of Directors consistent with their duty of care.
 The amount of the Giveback is based on each peer group’s total premiums and losses, after deduction of certain expenses described below.